AEPi-AK/www-booth/README.md

 11. Try to open chromium on your pi.
 If it doesn't let you access the internet after waiting for 30 minutes, follow this [SO answer](https://raspberrypi.stackexchange.com/a/47715).
     * Instead of internationalistation options, you'll want localisation options.
 12. Set up the Pi SSH and VNC servers
-    1. Run `sudo rapsi-config` in a terminal window
+    1. Run `sudo raspi-config` in a terminal window
     2. Select `Interfacing Options`
     3. Navigate to and select `SSH`
     4. Choose `Yes`